Shiv-Rani Mistry

 The emotional connection is achieved through an gamified approach, allowing children to play an online game which collects the disposed filters of Larvacean creatures for gamer points.
 Through this game, the children grow fondness towards the Larvacean creatures, and learn the science behind the biological ecosystems, the breakdown of plastic, and why it is important for us as a society to actively address the plastic issue.

-A Guide to Designing a Female for Engineering
+Designing a Female for Engineering

 PROJECT AIM : To answer the question “What characteristics and experiences make the easiest transition for women to enter the engineering field?”